Classical radiation fields for scalar, electromagnetic, and gravitational waves with spacetime-symmetry breaking: Summary

 \section{Summary}

 In this letter we found the classical radiation fields for modified wave equations that occur in descriptions of spacetime-symmetry breaking.
 The main results of the paper include the generic Green function solution \rf{GreenResult}, which can be applied to several cases.
 In the presence of minimal forms of Lorentz violation, we found the general solution for retarded boundary conditions for a scalar field \rf{psi}, the vector potential \rf{Asoln2}, and the metric fluctuations \rf{hLO}.
 These results were studied in a radiation zone expansion, with scalar results in \rf{psiLO}, the modified dipolar electric field \rf{electric}, and spacetime curvature from a gravitational wave source \rf{curvature}.
-We found that Lorentz violation modifies the electric field so that the two polarizations are not transverse.
+We found that Lorentz violation modifies the electric field so that the two independent components of the radiation fields from an electric dipole are not transverse to the direction of wave propagation, unlike in conventional electrodynamics.
+The latter effect persists despite the theory maintaining the usual $U(1)$ gauge invariance.
 For the partial solution we obtained for gravitational wave generation, there are 3 extra polarizations beyond GR.
+These polarizations are linear combinations of the plus and cross polarizations; thus overall there are still only two propagating degrees of freedom.

 Results can be further studied in various ways.
 For gravitational waves, one needs a complete evaluation of \rf{hLO} including the contributions from the wave zone integrals $(h_\cW)_\mn$.
 Note that we have not considered in detail the effects of the Nambu-Goldstone and massive modes that may occur from a spontaneous symmetry breaking scenario \cite{ks89bb,bk05,bk08}.
 A general description of the dynamical terms for the $\sb_\mn$ coefficients, when they arise as a vacuum expectation value of a dynamical tensor $s_\mn$ has been published, but not yet studied in the GW context \cite{b21}.
 A study of the multipole radiation expansion results in section \rf{photon sector application} could be carried out, for example looking for new possible observables for Lorentz violation in experiments and observation complementing prior work \cite{km02}.
 Results can also be extended to the nonminimal terms in the EFT framework \cite{nilsson23}.
+Symmetry-breaking terms in the action more recently countenanced could also be of interest \cite{kl21}.